thecodingmachine/utils.console/README.md

 // We register that instance descriptor using "ConsoleUtils"
 $consoleUtils->registerCommand($dbalRunSqlCommand);
 ```

+Notice how `$dbalRunSqlCommand` is a descriptor of the 'dbalRunSqlCommand' instance and not the instance itself.

 If you need a particular "helperSet", you can register it using `ConsoleUtils::registerHelperSet($helperSet)`